sudpaul/Reproducible_research/Workflow_Management.rst

 -targetfile: sourcefile
 	``command``

+Here targetfile is the file you want to generate, sourcefile is the file it depends on (is derived from), and command is something you run on the terminal to generate the target file.
+These terms generalize: a source file can itself be a generated file, in turn dependent on other source files; there can be multiple source files, or zero source files; and a command can be a sequence of commands or a complex script that you invoke.
+In Make terms source files are referred to as prerequisites, while target files are simply targets.

 **How to use make for workflow management**

 The Make model is very easy to understand.
 There are things to be built (a target) and a list of commands that need to be executed to build said target.